 Solutions Descriptions Craft Craft solutions involve technical and situated knowledge.
 They often facilitate identifying other solutions.
 Craft solutions can include domain-specific method (Simon, Langley and Bradshaw 1981) and situated knowledge (Orr 1996; Suchman 2006; Tyre and Von Hippel 1997).
-Trial-and- Trial-and-error are unstructured or sometimes random attempts to error modify or repeat procedures or change materials to solve the failure.
+Trial-and- error Trial-and-error are unstructured or sometimes random attempts to modify or repeat procedures or change materials to solve the failure.
 Field Field involves the use of domain-specific knowledge involving a deep structural and scientific understanding behind data production.
-Sub- Sub-experiment is an additional experiment used to generate further experiment information to identify failure attributions.